SquidDev-CC/FAQBot-CC/faqs/atm7_http.md

 ---
-title: How to enable HTTP on ATM7
+title: How to enable HTTP on >1.12
-search: atm7
+search: atm7 http
 ---

 **Singleplayer**
-1. Press the windows key and R at the same time
+1. In CurseForge, go to "My Modpacks" and right-click the ATM-7 modpack.
-2. Type in ``%appdata%\.minecraft``
+2. Select "Open Folder" in the dropdown menu.
-3. Go into ``saves`` then the name of your save/world
-4. Then go into serverconfig and search for ``computercraft-server.toml``
-5. Open the file in notepad or any other text editor and search for ``[http]``
-6. There you should find ``enabled``, that should be set to false
+3. Open the folder titled `saves`.
+4. Find your world folder, and open it.
+5. Find a folder titled `serverconfig`, and open it.
+6. Search for a file named `computercraft-server.toml`, and open it in a text editor.
-7. Set the option to true and save the file
+7. Search the file for a section starting with `[http]`.
-8. You're done
+8. Find `enabled` within this section, and set it to `true`.
+9. Save the file and close the editor, then save and quit to title (or `stop` the server), then relaunch the world.

 **Multiplayer**
 (If you're a player)